kanduvisla/blipr/TEST_REPORT.md

 --- Bugs:

-- When switching page bank, page is also changed.
-Defferentiate in playingPageBank and selectedPageBank
 - Double speed does not seem to work good
-- When selecting a pagebank but not yet a page, the page already starts playing
 - Key repeat is repeating also on steps
 - Steps are set on disabled tiles (takes not in account page length (possible also track length))
 - (confirm if this still happens) It still appears that something goes wrong when setting steps in the sequencer; other pages seem affected.